The Hamilton County OVI Task Force will be conducting a DUI between 9 p.m. and 1 a.m. in the 2700 block of River Road in Sedamsville.

 LEARN MORE ABOUT NICHOLAS KLINGENSMITH AT KLINGENSMITHLAW.COM

-Nicholas Klingensmith is a Cincinnati DUI Lawyer.
+Nicholas Klingensmith is a Cincinnati DUI Lawyer and car accident lawyer.
 Nicholas is a former prosecutor who now defends misdemeanors, felonies, traffic tickets and DUI - OVI's.
 Contact DUI Lawyer Nicholas at 513-258-2377.